Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Discussion and Implications

 \paragraph{Tool Compatibility and Out-of-date Benchmarks} The SmartBugs wild dataset~\cite{DurieuxEtAl2020ICSE} contains contracts written in Solidity 0.4.x and a few in 0.5.x.
-It is the most used benchmark to evaluate tools.
+It is the most widely used benchmark for evaluating tools.
 Tools evaluated on older versions of Solidity without explicitly stating their compatibility with Solidity versions may lead developers and auditors to misuse them.
 To our knowledge, tools evaluated on older Solidity versions do not necessarily fail on newer versions, but their effectiveness remains uncertain.
 Tool compatibility with the latest Solidity versions is a critical issue.
 However, most tools do not specify which Solidity versions they support, leading users to assume broad compatibility.
-For example, tools such as EVM-Shield~\citeA{zhang2024evm}, Dfier~\citeA{wang2024dfier}, sGuard+~\citeA{gao2024sguard}, LENT-SSE~\citeA{zheng2024lent},SliSE~\citeA{wang2024efficiently}, ContractCheck~\citeA{wang2024contractcheck}, and PrettySmart~\citeA{zhong2024prettysmart}, published in 2024, were evaluated using the SmartBugs dataset.
+For example, tools such as EVM-Shield~\citeA{zhang2024evm}, Dfier~\citeA{wang2024dfier}, sGuard+~\citeA{gao2024sguard}, LENT-SSE~\citeA{zheng2024lent}, SliSE~\citeA{wang2024efficiently}, ContractCheck~\citeA{wang2024contractcheck}, and PrettySmart~\citeA{zhong2024prettysmart}, published in 2024, were evaluated using the SmartBugs dataset.
 Li \etal~\citeA{li2021gas}, Jain \etal~\citeA{jain2024integrated}, and the tool SPCon~\citeA{liu2022finding} also use SmartBugs.
 This dataset consists mainly of Solidity 0.4.x contracts, with only a few from Solidity 0.5.x.
 Meanwhile, Solidity's latest major release, 0.8.x, was introduced in December 2020.
-None of these tools explicitly state their compatibility with specific Solidity versions.
-According to Wu \etal~\citeA{wu2024comprehensive}, a comprehensive protection system needs to be formed and continuously improved according to the actual version to obtain secure smart contracts.
-In the list of benchmarks we collected, we found 2 datasets composed of smart contracts with Solidity version 0.8.x \citeA{liao2024smartaxe, zheng2024dappscan}.
+None of these tools explicitly states their compatibility with specific Solidity versions.
+According to Wu \etal~\citeA{wu2024comprehensive}, a comprehensive protection system must be established and continuously improved based on the actual version to obtain secure smart contracts.
+In the list of benchmarks we collected, we found two datasets of smart contracts written in Solidity version 0.8.x \citeA{liao2024smartaxe, zheng2024dappscan}.
 Zheng \etal~\citeA{zheng2024dappscan} analyzed 1,199 open-source audit reports from 29 security teams.
 They identified 9,154 weaknesses and developed two distinct datasets, i.e., DAPPSCAN-source and DAPPSCAN-bytecode.
-Their work highlighted that even in the real world DApp, the most used version of Solidity is the 0.8.x, in the literature smart contracts 0.8.x are not widely used to evaluate the performance of tools or conduct other experiments.
-Furthermore, Li \etal~\citeA{li2024static} observed that the benchmarks used in existing studies suffer from issues such as small sizes or limited vulnerability types.
-The industry auditing experts involved in their work confirm that the lack of these vulnerability types in the benchmarks is due to their rare occurrence in practical projects.
+Their work highlighted that, even in the real-world dApps, the most widely used version of Solidity is 0.8.x, whereas in the literature, smart contracts 0.8.x are not widely used to evaluate tool performance or conduct other experiments.
+Furthermore, Li \etal~\citeA{li2024static} observed that benchmarks used in existing studies suffer from small sizes or limited vulnerability types.
+Industry auditing experts involved in their work confirm that the absence of these vulnerability types in the benchmarks is due to their rare occurrence in practical projects.
 This observation underscores the benchmark’s alignment with the contemporary landscape of smart contract vulnerabilities.
 Finally, our mapping between tools and vulnerabilities revealed that 62 tools detect the integer overflow-underflow vulnerability.
-All these tools produce false positives when executed on smart contracts written in Solidity 0.8.x, because the latest version of Solidity performs automatic overflow/underflow checks at runtime by default, so there is no need to use libraries like SafeMath or good programming practices to avoid overflow.
+All these tools could produce false positives when executed on smart contracts written in Solidity 0.8.x, because the latest version of Solidity performs automatic overflow/underflow checks at runtime by default, so there is no need to use libraries like SafeMath or good programming practices to avoid overflow.
 Tools that flag the omission of SafeMath (or similar libraries) for arithmetic operations when detecting overflow vulnerabilities could produce false positives in contracts compiled with Solidity 0.8.x or later unless the tool is version-aware. \Cref{fig:changesAcrossVersions} compares two implementations to handle underflow in different Solidity versions.